 By Ben Rafferty, Chief Innovation Officer

-It is difficult enough for companies to support and employ a strict a BYOD (bring your own device) policy within an office, impose a slightly easier to manage CYOD (choose your own device), or, the most frustrating of all for a workforce, a COPE (corporate owned, personally enabled) policy.
+It is difficult enough for companies to support and enforce a strict a BYOD (bring your own device) policy within an office, impose a slightly easier to manage CYOD (choose your own device), or, the most frustrating of all for a security workforce, a COPE (corporate owned, personally enabled) policy.
 Forget having to manage the security of an entire workforce using their own devices and their own spaces in their own homes.
-An ideal situation for a business managing WAHAs would be the ability to allow remote agents to use their own devices, while logging into secure endpoints.
+An ideal situation for a business managing remote employees would be the ability to allow remote agents to use their own devices, while logging into secure endpoints.
 And, this does work.
 Sensitive data can be managed via agents through secure web technologies, apps, “containers” on tablets and more.
 However, these approaches to secure remote data do not ensure that data that comes from a customer is safe.

 No matter what, customers need to provide sensitive information to contact centre agents—this is a given.
 And, many still require callers to read their credit card numbers, names, dates of birth and more out loud.
 Beyond phone calls, CSRs have also increasingly begun to handle customer queries through live online chat channels, SMS, and even social media, creating further vectors that must be secured.
 The complications of this occurring in an at-home environment are obvious.
 Most information security teams would never even dream of piping customer data “in the clear,” i.e. unencrypted, into hundreds or even thousands of agent homes throughout the country, or even internationally.
 When it comes to cardholder data in particular, the PCI SSC has advised that organisations must maintain PCI DSS compliance even while employees are working remotely, and suggests following guidelines set out in its Guidance for Securing Telephone-Based Card Payments.

 Securing Data Regardless of Where Employees Are Located